scipag/btle-sniffer/README.md

 # BTLE-Sniffer
 This is a simple Python 3.5+ utility for monitoring Bluetooth Low Energy traffic and to register devices.
+Thanks to D-Bus, it does not require elevated privileges to be run!

 ## Dependencies
 As this project relies on BlueZ, it will only run on Linux